Quick Picks

 The catch

-This is not a substitute for a humidifier, and it is not a cleaner-air replacement for the Levoit or Coway.
-It solves one problem cleanly and the wrong problem badly.
+This is not the smart-control replacement for the Levoit or the evaporative fallback for the Honeywell.
+It solves one simple dry-air problem cleanly and asks less from the buyer.

 Best for